framelift/framelift/README.md

 └── CMakeLists.txt
 ```

-The host (`src/`) has no compile-time knowledge of specific plugins; every package is loaded at
+The host (`src/`) has no compile-time knowledge of specific plugins; every plugin is loaded at
-runtime from a DLL such as `packages/framelift.playlist.core.dll`, dependency-resolved and ABI-checked
+runtime from a DLL/SO such as `plugins/framelift.playlist.so`, dependency-resolved and ABI-checked
 before any module object is constructed.
-Each module a package carries is instantiated unless its id is
+Each plugin is instantiated unless its id is disabled in
-disabled in `packages.ini` (one `framelift.playlist.core=enabled|disabled` row per module; absent ⇒
+`plugins.ini` (one `framelift.playlist=enabled|disabled` row per plugin; absent ⇒ enabled).
-enabled).

 ## Building from Source